Khozacharles832/alx-system_engineering-devops/README.md

 Shell redirectioins

-1. 0-hello, WORLD
+1. 0-hello,world

-this script print hello,world and a new line.
+this bash script prints hello,world and a new line.